 Take a look at the CWOps Online Morse Code Trainer.
 We’ll be making a lot of use of this in our daily practice.

 That brings up the most important part.
 There’s no way around this!
 The most important thing you can do to learn CW is the three Ps.
 Practice!
 Practice!
 Practice!

 Again, DON’T FREAK OUT!
-You do NOT need to spend hours each day.
-For best results, I found 2 or 3 sessions of 10-15 minutes each worked much better for me.
+You do NOT need to spend hours upon hours each day.
+For best results, I found 1 to 3 sessions of 10-15 minutes each worked much better for me.
+Usually one in the morning, and one in the evening.
 I found I could focus on the drills for shorter periods, and it is in the focus that you will achieve effective practice.
 As you get better, you’ll end up spending longer anyway, just because it’s fun!